Class Outline

 - Statistical (Conclusion) Validity

-- Did the investigators arrive at the correct conclusion regarding whether or not a relationship between the variables exists, or the extent of the relationship?
+- Did the investigators arrive at the correct conclusion regarding whether a relationship exists between the variables or the extent of that relationship?

-- Not concerned with the causal relationship between variables
+- It is not concerned with the causal relationship between variables.

-- Whether or not there is any relationship, either causal or not.
+- It is concerned with whether there is any relationship, causal or not.

 Concern: